Announcing the recipients of the International Collaboration Grants

 Smaller grants of between £5,000 and £20,000 were awarded to organisations including: Creatives Garage (Kenya), b-side (England) and the London College of Communication (England) producing new digital work with LGBTQI+ artists, especially those with limited freedom of speech and rights; People Tree Studio (India) and Scots Language Centre (Scotland) exploring the theme of multilingualism and global English in a new comic anthology; and Kapok Theatre (China) and The Performance Ensemble (England) creating connections between older people in China and the UK for a live and digital performance piece.

-Information on future funding rounds of the grants programme will be shared in the spring/summer of 2022.
+Information on future funding rounds of the grants programme will be shared in the summer of 2023.